lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 ***• 9.3.1 Openbox***

 Ok, time to teach Openbox a few new tricks as well.
-Let’s start with setting the number of desktops to four in ~/.config/openbox/rc.xml:
+Let’s set the number of desktops to four and disable window decorations for all apps in ~/.config/openbox/rc.xml:
 ````xml
 <desktops>
   <number>4</number>